EdouardTack/candlestick/README.md

     'on': '1', // for on value
     'off': '0', // for off value
     'nc': '', // for non value
-    'swipe': true, // for swipe mobile
+    'swipe': true, // for swipe
     afterAction: function(input, wrapper, action) {
         // Fired after action
     },